MAY 13, 2015 BY TIM O’CONNOR LEAVE A COMMENT

 “We’ve been getting some good reviews in American sites and publications for the book including Golf Digest, which said: “This is a great-looking book, part homage to Moe and the rest a well-illustrated explanation of his swing method under the “single-plane swing” moniker,” O’Connor said.
 “Golf.com gave it a short mention too.”

-That being said there is some superb lessons in the pages of this book to make it a worthwhile and captivating read even for a two-plane golfer who might already be satisfied with how he or she plays or achieves impact position.
+That being said there are some excellent lessons in the pages of this book to make it a worthwhile and captivating read even for a two-plane golfer who might already be satisfied with how he or she plays or achieves impact position.
 Especially compelling for me are Graves’ sections in the book on pre-course and pre-round routine.
-I found both extremely insightful.
+I found both incredibly insightful.

 Getting the book started off is a nicely penned introduction courtesy of NBA basketball coach Rick Carlisle, who met Graves back in 1997.
 They have remained friends and have worked together ever since.